-- It streamlines the process of writing a pre-lab introduction. - It can make it easier to teach the theory behind the lab, since students will have a firmer understanding of the principles behind it.
+- The assignment can streamline the process of writing a pre-lab introduction. - The assignment can make it easier to teach the theory behind the lab, since students will have a firmer understanding of the principles behind it.

 For many of the lab classes you will teach, the professor may already have pre-lab assignments written for you to give your students.
 However, in cases where there are no pre-lab assignments written into the course already, you may choose to create and implement your own.